xpack/logger-ts/README.md

 ### v3.x

-All `isXyx` functions (returning a boolean related to the log level) were changed to getters.
+All `isXyx` functions (returning a boolean related to the log level) were changed to accessors.

 ### v2.x

-The logger constructor was changed to use the generic arguments object.
+The logger constructor was changed to use a generic parameters object.

 If upgrading from previous versions, change the syntax from: